Corporate

 Then, give the card to Tammy and she will be happy to add a stamp and drop it in the mail it for you!

-While it’s almost impossible to pick dates that do not conflict with our members’ events, we are hoping that you will add the 2025 Annual Conference dates to your calendar NOW and will make plans to be with us somewhere in one of the central Florida Regions.
+While it’s almost impossible to pick dates that do not conflict with our members’ events, we are hoping that you will add the 2026 Spring Conference dates to your calendar now and will make plans to be with us.

-If your chamber is located in the Central, East Central or West Central region, please watch your inbox later this year for the Request for Proposal to share with your member properties (for the the Annual Conference and Spring Conference in 2025).
+If your chamber is located in the Central, East Central or West Central region, please watch your inbox later this year for the Request for Proposal to share with your member properties (for the the Spring Conference and Annual Conference in 2026).

 This is your opportunity to bring the FACP Annual Conference to YOUR community!